 Bar Vocational Course, Inns of Court School of Law, London

 Michael is Head of the Personal Injury Team at 9 St John Street and specialises in high value and catastrophic personal injury litigation.
 He advises and appears on behalf of Claimants and Defendants with respect to domestic and cross border claims.
-Dealing exclusively with multi-track claims he has represented both Claimants and Defendants on claims with a value in excess of £4m.
+Dealing exclusively with multi-track claims he has represented both Claimants and Defendants on claims of the utmost severity worth many millions of pounds.

 Michael has experience of the full spectrum of catastrophic injury claims, including spinal injury, brain injury, amputation and chronic pain.
 He is thoroughly conversant with the arguments over Cauda Equina and has experience, as a junior, of total cord injury and the suitability of complex care regimes.
 He has a wealth of experience dealing with traumatic brain injuries including severe brain injuries involving significant care regimes, moderate brain injuries where capacity is often in issue and subtle brain injuries where the presence of organic cognitive deficits can be difficult to determine.
 He is able to advise his clients on the latest developments in prosthetics and the experts required to deal with those claims.
 Michael is familiar with the complex causation arguments that are often central to cases involving chronic pain.
 He has a wealth of experience of joint settlement meetings and mediations and enjoys working as a part of team.